 The obscurantist nature of the church has stood in the way of scientific progress and research for several decades.
 From Aristotle, to Galileo, to Copernicus, to Giordano Bruno, to Charles Darwin, there’s a long trail and pattern of inhumane behaviour and conscious obscurantism towards revolutionary scientific ideas stretching even up to now in the 21st century and showing no signs of halting.
 The incorruptible bodies haven’t been subjected to any modern research tools to authenticate since the turn of the century.
 The church, for once, outsourced a group of pathologists and chemists to investigate the incorruptibles.
 It was discovered and there was substantial evidence that “many (if not all) incorruptibles had human assistance”.
 Disconcertingly, the team also “encountered many cases in which saints had clearly been mummified, often by their followers, in an attempt to preserve (or help preserve) their bodies.”.
 Most notably Saint Margaret of Cortona.
 The small voice of reason had penetrated the walls of the Vatican and the irrationality of faith was being put to the test.

 The naivety of believers is the main reason why they believe ridiculous nonsense.
 Let me demonstrate this with a simple insinuation from the doctrine of incorruptibility.
 It follows that if God delays or suspends decay of human flesh, that such a phenomenon only happens in the church and to holistic pious individuals.
 I did a quick survey of ten Catholics I knew, three of whom are connoisseurs of church doctrine, and I got 90% saying incorruptibility only and only happens in the church.
-The odd man out suspended I was setting a trap for him, hence his skepticism, but couldn’t tell me where else it happens.
+The odd man out suspected I was setting a trap for him, hence his skepticism, but couldn’t tell me where else it happens.
 However, he was sharp enough to tell me that God sometimes performs miracles in other religions.
-When I asked him why God does it, he replied with the age-old proverb “God works in mysterious ways.”.
+When I asked him why God does it, he replied with the age-old proverb “God works in mysterious ways”.
 That cannot be proved or disproved.
 Karl Popper’s common sense reformation of the scientific method should be enough to dispose of such obscurantism.

 The evil fascist Bishop Alfredo Schuster, who was the Archbishop of Milan from 1929-1954 and a Benedictine monk and supported Benito Mussolini’s fascist regime, was found to be incorruptible after 31 years.
 Another article mentions Catherine Parr, the sixth wife of Henry VIII, and how her body was found in a perfect state of preservation 1782 after 250 years in a sealed coffin.
 She was reburied shortly after and later exhumed in 1817 only to find a skeleton.
 St. Joseph Calasanctius, who was part of a clerical campaign of the Piarist order and knowingly covered up Child Abuse cases against small boys to protect the reputation of the order, and even had the guts to document all these evil crimes by fellow priests while callously doing nothing to protect the boys, was canonised after his body was found to be incorruptible.
 The evil power hungry monster, Benedetto Caetani, known as Pope Boniface XVII, who sought to mobilise all European powers under him, and hence create a theocratic Catholic-fascist Jew-hating continent, and was also depicted in the Eighth Circle of Hell in Dante Alighieri’s Divine Comedy, was exhumed after 300 years and his body looked perfectly preserved.
 He was lodged back in the grave and re-exhumed to find only bones remaining in his coffin in the 1830s.
 In every case I’ve mentioned in this paragraph, we see a flawed human being bestowed with the miracle of incorruptibility.
 One would wonder what kind of God makes evil people incorruptible.